Better Care Southampton - what’s in it for me as an older person?

 Want to find support for your day to day life such as exercise classes to strengthen your muscles, a coffee morning so that you can go out and have a chat, or some advice on housing?
 Then the Southampton Information Directory is a great place to go.
 This directory currently holds details on a wide range of groups, clubs and organisations and we are constantly working to add more.

 In addition, we have a service available to help people find the right support to meet their needs.
 The people that run this service are called Community Navigators and are currently in place in Shirley, Freemantle, Millbrook, Weston, Woolston, Peartree and Sholing.
+Plans are underway to implement this role across the whole of the city, these will be complete by April 2018.

 These community navigators work closely with a wide range of professionals from health and social care such as GPs, social workers, mental health professionals and support people.
 They help to reduce loneliness and improve people’s health and wellbeing by linking them with a wide range of community resources available through faith and voluntary groups.